hermonochy/Rescueland/The Planet File.md

 Power Status: Every inhabited planet has a number from 1 - 6000000000 assigned to it, ordering it's military power.

+Space Force Size: Total size of army
+- Interceptors: No. Interceptors
+- Battle Ships: No. Battle Ships
+- Darkfighters: No. Darkfighters (also includes Grey and Light Fighters)
+Note: Some ships are excluded

+Ground Force Size: No. of foot soldiers

-Tech level: How high the technology is, on a scale of 1-12, or military.
+Tech Level: How high the technology is, on a scale of 1-12, or military.
 01. Stone age
 02. Medival age
 03. Earth, today